Historic & Cultural Landscapes

 Part of the 1875 Bird’s Eye View of Salt Lake City with Pioneer Park in the center.
 From the Library of Congress.
 Included in the Pioneer Park Cultural Landscape Report.

-But what exactly is a historic and cultural landscape?
+But, what exactly is a historic and cultural landscape?
 According to The Cultural Landscape Foundation’s website, “Cultural landscapes can range from thousands of acres of rural land to homesteads with small front yards.
 They can be man-made expressions of visual and spatial relationships that include grand estates, farmlands, public gardens and parks, college campuses, cemeteries, scenic highways, and industrial sites.”

-Because historic landscapes can range so greatly both in terms of scale and their individual evolutions they can be hard to identify.
 It helps to be able to break them down into categories.
-The following are the four types of historic landscapes have been defined by the National Park Service (Preservation Brief 36).
+The following are the four types of historic landscapes as they have been defined by the National Park Service (Preservation Brief 36).

 1. Historic Designed Landscape

-A landscape that was consciously designed or laid out by a landscape architect, master gardener, architect, or horticulturist according to design principles, or an amateur gardener working in a recognized style or tradition.
-The landscape may be associated with a significant person(s), trend, or event in landscape architecture; or illustrate an important development in the theory and practice of landscape architecture.
+This landscape type may be associated with a significant person(s), trend, or event in landscape architecture; or illustrate an important development in the theory and practice of landscape architecture.
 Aesthetic values play a significant role in designed landscapes.
-Examples include parks, campuses, and estates.

 Freeway Park, designed by Lawrence Halprin, in Seattle Washington, is an excellent example of a Historic Designed Landscape.
 Photo by Shalae Larsen.